Tit for Tattling: Cooperation, communication, and how each could stabilize the other: Discussion

 \subsection{The ubiquity of reputation}

-Reputation--and, therefore, the communication system that underlies it--is vital for all kinds of decision-making.
-In indirect reciprocity, it provides an indicator of who to cooperate with.
-In third party punishment, reputation would likely be necessary for the third party to know who to punish \cite{boyd-coordinated-punishment-of-defectors-sustains-cooperation-and-can-proliferate-when-rare-2010}.
-And for cooperation to function as a costly signal for mate quality or alliance potential \cite{gintis-costly-signaling-and-cooperation-2001}, there must be some kind of reputation mechanism that propagates information about who is cooperating--unless every cooperative act is observed directly by the entire group, which is unlikely for all but the most grandiose displays of generosity.
+Reputation -- and the communication system that underlies it -- is vital for all kinds of decision-making.
+In indirect reciprocity, it indicates who to cooperate with.
+In third party punishment, reputation would likely be necessary for the third party to know who to punish (see \ref{appendix:punishment} and \cite{boyd-coordinated-punishment-of-defectors-sustains-cooperation-and-can-proliferate-when-rare-2010}).
+And for cooperation to function as a costly signal for mate quality or alliance potential \cite{gintis-costly-signaling-and-cooperation-2001}, there must be some kind of reputation mechanism that propagates information about who is cooperating -- unless every cooperative act is observed directly by everyone, which seems unlikely.

+For these cases, our results provide two alternative explanations.
+Either (1) a communication system for disseminating reputation information might have evolved for the indirect reciprocity case, and was then co-opted for use by third-party punishers, or (2) selection pressures analogous to the indirect reciprocity case exist in these other situations, and our research can inform their exploration.
+Third party punishment is especially similar to indirect reciprocity, since the latter is punishment by withholding of cooperation while the former is punishment by direct imposition of cost.
+While this creates a slightly different payoff matrix, it is likely that the three principles underlying the viability of communication in our case could be extended to third-party punishment.